apache/tajo/tajo-docs/src/main/sphinx/table_management/tablespaces.rst

     }
   }

-For more tails, see :doc:`conf/storage-site.json</configuration/storage-site-json>`.
+For more details, see :doc:`conf/storage-site.json</configuration/storage-site-json>`.

 .. note::